grebmann1/cta-cheat-sheet/Documentation/Core/Mobile.md

 A `Salesforce Mobile Publisher` license is required to be able to publish the app.

 ### Limitation
 Offline capabilities are limited.
-In case there is a need for offline capabilities, it's better to consider an hybrid solution using the salesforce mobile SDK.
+In case there is a need for offline capabilities, it's better to consider an hybrid solution using the salesforce mobile SDK as for the LWC offline capabilities are limited and/or in beta.

 # Mobile SDK (Recommended)